kobus-v-schoor/dotgit/README.md

    and run the init step inside the cloned repo.
 4. Add your first dotfile `echo .bashrc >> filelist`
-5. Update your dotgit repo (you need to do this whenever you change the filelist) with `dotgit update`.
+5. Update your dotgit repo (you need to do this whenever you change the filelist) with `dotgit update -v`.
 Once you do this your dotfile has been moved from your home directory to your dotfiles repo, and a symlink was created in your home directory in place of the original file pointing to the file inside your dotfiles repo.
 6. Commit your changes to your dotgit repo by doing running `dotgit commit`

 That's it!
 When you want to push your changes to your git remote you just do a